-Active attendance to every lab meeting is essential for this course.
-During each lab meeting, students will complete an assignment with the help of the TA.
 If you anticipate needing to miss a lab meeting, you must contact Prof. Fox-Glassman and your TA at least 1 week in advance in order for that absence to be excused.
 If you need to miss lab unexpectedly due to illness or emergency, your absence may be excused with a doctor's or dean's note.
-For excused absences, you will be able to make up your lab assignment, for full credit, on a timeline as arranged with your TA and instructor.
+For excused absences, you may make up your lab assignment for full credit, on a timeline as arranged with your TA and instructor.
 Any lab assignments missed due to an unexcused absence may be made up for partial credit within one week of the missed lab meeting.